Top College GameDay destinations for each remaining week of the regular season

-Weeks 0 and 1 of the college football season are behind us, and sadly, so is the career of Lee Corso, who bid goodbye at 90 years old following three decades of pure joy at the College GameDay desk.
-But now it's time to look forward and measure out which games could be host to the future weeks of GameDay.
+Weeks 0, 1 and 2 of the college football season are behind us.
+But now it's time to look forward and measure out which games could be host to the future weeks of ESPN's College GameDay show.
 So, here's where the show has been, plus picks for where they'll land the rest of the season.

 Week 0: Iowa State vs. Kansas State | Dublin, Ireland